OptMap: Geometric Map Distillation via Submodular Maximization: Conclusion

 Future work on OptMap can incorporate higher quality learned descriptors and other similarity metrics for improved distillation results across a wider variety of environments.
+Although the descriptors in this work were shown to accurately describe a LiDAR scan, descriptors that better discriminate based on local features (i.e., groups of points from the same object) could enable more sophisticated submodular functions for selecting localization submaps or sharing relevant scans without knowing relative poses.
 Additional work in generalizing dynamic reordering could yield a novel generalized streaming submodular maximization algorithm that uses limited \emph{a priori} information to address significant forms of input order bias in computationally efficient methods.
-Further, developing additional reward functions could result in algorithm variants that accurately distill \emph{user prompted} sets of geometric information from large datasets.
 Improved functionality could also be derived from general matroid constraints.
 For example, a knapsack constraint could enable input sets with multiple contributing sensor types, and set coverage constraints could allow for minimum size solutions which satisfy a defined coverage criterion.
 Such innovations can lead to a tighter, bidirectional integration between geometric mapping and the downstream autonomy algorithms or operators that rely on compact and informative geometric maps.